drgarcia1986/muffin-cache/README.rst

 .. _description:

-Muffin-Cache -- A simple cache tools to muffin_ framework.
+Muffin-Cache -- A simple cache tools for muffin_ framework.

 .. _badges: